University of North Carolina

 Food allergies, anaphylaxis, reducing cross-contact, hidden sources of allergies, and how to handle food allergy related questions.

-Start with ARS, and additional input may given by other departments including Dining, Housing, Counseling and Psychological Services, and Campus Health Services.
+Start with the University Compliance Office (UCO), then additional input may given by other departments including Dining, Housing, Counseling and Psychological Services, and Campus Health Services.
+Our UCO team is full of exceptional employees who are here to help in any way.

-Submit a self-ID form with ARS along with medical documentation verifying food allergies and severity.
+Submit a self-ID form with UCO along with medical documentation verifying food allergies and severity.
+Link: https://compliance.unc.edu/access-and-accommodations/accommodate/

-Recommend including a request for priority registration so that a student can schedule classes based around meal periods to allow them to have enough time to walk to Chase dining hall if needed.
+We recommend including a request for priority registration so that a student can schedule classes based around meal periods to allow them to have enough time to walk to their preferred dining hall.
+This may also help with housing accommodations if a student needs a private kitchen or bathroom.

 Campus Health does not provide allergy scratch/skin testing.
 Blood testing (RAST) is not recommended.
 Allergy testing should be done through an allergist.